Piracy Statistics

 Nearly eight out of ten pirate sites investigated served up malware-ridden ads to their users.

-According to the Unholy Triangle report, while not every visit to a piracy site results in malware, the investigation found that on average 1 in 6 times, a visit to a piracy site leads to an attempt to serve malware to the user.
+According to the Digital Citizens Unholy Triangle report, while not every visit to a piracy site results in malware, the investigation found that on average, 1 in 6 times, a visit to a piracy site leads to an attempt to serve malware to the user.

 A report, Time to Compromise, commissioned by the Asia Video Industry Association (AVIA) and authored by Dr. Paul Watters, found it typically takes just 42 seconds for an “advanced persistent threat” such as malware to infect a Windows device and 78 seconds to infect an Android device.